isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 importantly that it is undefined behavior to read data in one thread after it was written by another thread, if there is no proper synchronization between those threads.
-Making existing single-threaded code execute concurrently can be as trivial as adding `std::async` or `std::thread` strategically, or it can be necessitate a full rewrite, depending on whether the original code was written in a thread-friendly way.
+Making existing single-threaded code execute concurrently can be as trivial as adding `std::async` or `std::thread` strategically, or it can necessitate a full rewrite, depending on whether the original code was written in a thread-friendly way.